tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * [loop_de_loop.py](Activities/08-Ins_Loops/Solved/loop_dee_loop.py)

-Present the following scenario:
+Introduce for loops by presenting the following scenario:

-> Imagine that your new job at Accrual World Inc. is to generate a daily report for each of your client's total sales.
->
-> Every day, you need to gather the sales data from each client, and then break out your trusty calculator to add up their total sales.
+* Imagine that your new job at Accrual World Inc. is to generate a daily report for each of your client's total sales.
+Every day, you need to gather the sales data from each client, and then break out your trusty calculator to add up their total sales.
 This results in hours of manual labor.

->
-> Just before you finish, you realize that you were given last week's data!
+* Just before you finish, you realize that you were given last week's data!
 You have to start over!
 Well, there's a better way to handle repetitive tasks like this.
->
-> Almost every programming language has the concept of loops. **Loops** allow programs to execute code over and over until a condition exists to exit the loop.
->
-> Python has two types of loops: `for` and `while`.
-Each of these will be explained in the following examples.

-Open the slideshow and use slides 13-14 to discuss the concepts related to loops.
-Start by reviewing what has already been learned:
+At this point, transition to your discussion to for loops.
+Open the slideshow (slides 13–14) and cover the following:

-> We've already learned how to tell computers what to remember by using variables.
+* We have already learned how to tell computers what to remember by using variables.
 We also learned how to tell computers to make simple decisions by using conditionals.
->
-> Now we're going to tell computers to do what they do best: endlessly repeat an action.
+Now we're going to tell computers to do what they do best: endlessly repeat an action.

->
-> The ability to endlessly repeat te same decision or action for a large dataset is very valuable, and something that computers can do way better than people can.
+* The ability to endlessly repeat the same decision or action for a large dataset is very valuable, and something that computers can do way better than people can.
 Computers won't make as many mistakes, and they won't get tired!

-Explain the following about loops:

-* **Loops** give programs the ability to endlessly repeat the same action or decision.
+* Almost every programming language has the concept of loops. **Loops** allow programs to execute code over and over until a condition exists to exit the loop.
 Simply put, a loop is a repeating process.

+* Python has two types of loops: `for` and `while`.

 * For loops are used for iterating over a sequence or collection.
 As the sequence or collection is iterated, a process is executed.
 This means the process is executed with every round in the loop.

+  * For loops are called for loops because every time a loop happens, a repeating decision or behavior happens.

   * For example, if you have a string `Hello World`, a loop would allow you to iterate over each letter in the phrase and perform some type of operation (e.g., capitalize them).